share/sharedb-mongo/README.md

   - `'beforeEdit'`: directly before the call to replace a document, can include edits as well as deletions
   - `'beforeSnapshotLookup'`: directly before the call to issue a query for snapshots by ID
 - `fn` _(Function(context, callback))_
-  Call this function at the time specified by `action`.
+  Call this function at the time specified by `action`
   - `context` will always have the following properties:
     - `action`: The action this middleware is handling
     - `collectionName`: The collection name being handled